Maisnerr/TdA26-Olympians/README.md

-# Tour de App - Vanilla TypeScript + Express Boilerplate
+# Tour de App - Nuxt + Express Boilerplate

 > **Note:** Czech version is available below / Česká verze je k dispozici níže

-A template for developing applications for the Tour de App competition with a frontend in Vanilla TypeScript and a backend in [Express](https://expressjs.com/).
+A template for developing applications for the Tour de App competition with a frontend in [Nuxt](https://nuxt.com/) and a backend in [Express](https://expressjs.com/).

 ## Initial Setup

 In the frontend and backend directories, there are `.env.example` files that need to be renamed to `.env` and the values adjusted as needed.

-For production development, you need to set `VITE_API_URL` to the API server URL in the `tourdeapp.yaml` file to the URL you find on the main page of your project on [tourde.cloud](https://tourde.cloud/).
+For production development, you need to set `NEXT_PUBLIC_API_URL` to the API server URL in the `tourdeapp.yaml` file to the URL you find on the main page of your project on [tourde.cloud](https://tourde.cloud/).

 > [!WARNING]
 > If you want to change the database password, you need to change it in the `tourdeapp.yaml` file, `apps/server/.env`, and for local development in the `apps/server/package.json` file.